 “Deep-Rooted Sisterhood.”
 This theme captured the spirit of the annual International Brotherhood of Teamsters Women’s Conference.

-Held September 18–21, in Seattle, birthplace of Amazon and United Postal Service, it drew more than 1,200 attendees — including huge numbers of UPS workers, Black women, immigrants, and other women of color.
+Held September 18–21, in Seattle, birthplace of Amazon and United Parcel Service, it drew more than 1,200 attendees — including huge numbers of UPS workers, Black women, immigrants, and other women of color.

 Less than one year after the insurgent O’Brien-Zuckerman slate defeated a Hoffa-endorsed candidate, their leadership was visible and refreshing as they rallied members for huge battles to come.